On the hierarchy of natural theories: Turing Degree Theory

-One can view Martin's Conjecture as a conjecture about the functions in $L(\mathbb{R})$, since, assuming appropriate large cardinal axioms, $L(\mathbb{R})$ satisfies $\mathsf{AD}$.
-Thus, Martin's Conjecture roughly states that the only definable degree-invariant functions (up to almost everywhere equivalence) are constant functions, the identify function, and iterates of the Turing Jump.
+Martin's Conjecture is stated under the Axiom of Determinacy, $\mathsf{AD}$.
+Though one can refute $\mathsf{AD}$ in $\mathsf{ZFC}$, one cannot refute restrictions of $\mathsf{AD}$ to sets of reals with sufficiently simple definitions.\footnote{That is, assuming that $\mathsf{ZFC}$ is consistent.} Indeed, using $\mathsf{ZFC}$, one can prove Borel Determinacy (the restriction of the Axiom of Determinacy to Borel sets).
+Assuming appropriate large cardinal axioms, one can even prove that $L(\mathbb{R})$ satisfies $\mathsf{AD}$.
+That is, as we make stronger and stronger assumptions, we can prove restrictions of determinacy to the ``definable'' sets for ever more liberal notions of definability.
+Hence, Martin's Conjecture is often understood as a conjecture about the ``definable'' functions.
+Understood this way, Martin's Conjecture roughly states that the only definable degree-invariant functions (up to almost everywhere equivalence) are constant functions, the identify function, and iterates of the Turing Jump.

-Though Martin's Conjecture is presently open, many informative partial results and special cases are known (see \cite{steel1982classification, slaman1988definable}).
-We remind the reader that a function $f$ is \emph{uniformly degree-invariant} if there is a recursive $\phi$ such that if $A\leq_T B$ via $e$ then $f(A)\leq_T f(B)$ via $\phi(e)$.
-A function $f$ is \emph{order-preserving} if $A\leq_T B$ implies $f(A)\leq_T f(B)$.
-Finally, a function $f$ is increasing if, for all $A$, $A\leq_T f(A)$.
+Though Martin's Conjecture is presently open, many informative partial results and special cases are known.
+Let me briefly mention some.\footnote{Also worth mentioning, though it is less relevant to present concerns, is Martin's Conjecture for uniformly degree-invariant functions.
+Part I is proved in \cite{slaman1988definable} and Part II is proved in \cite{steel1982classification}.}